-Assignments provide you with the ability to build a custom assignment, including standard question types like multiple choice and short answer, alongside our automated coding questions.Jump to Key Features
+Assignments provide you with the ability to mix standard question types like multiple choice and short answer, with our automated coding and code review questions.Jump to Key Features

 Computer science instructors have been using Mimir Classroom to deliver quality curriculum to their students through assignments and projects but wanted to be able to support them during quizzes and exams too.
 Our team has continued to make platform improvements over time and because of this, we're now supporting quizzes and exams within Mimir Classroom projects.